dedenys/startup/notes.md

 - body: the general content structure
 - main: main content structure (not including headers, footers, etc.)

+Comments are made in HTML by using "<!--" and "-->".

 **"The Visual appearance of the web page won't really change until we start stying the page with CSS"**

 ### Attributes